bens4lsu/theskinny-publish/Content/blog2/stuff-white-people-like.md

 </tr><tr>
 	<td>Three years ago, I mentioned in <a href="http://theskinnyonbenny.com/blog2/archives/114">a post</a> how good a show this was.
 I can't believe I haven't mentioned it since, but I've watched the whole series twice, and I'm ready to start on it again.
 There are rumors of getting the cast together for a movie, which I hope happens soon.

-	"If you are ever a white personâ€™s house, and you see an orange box in their DVD collection, you should say, 'Oh, you have Arrested Development, I love that show!'
+	"If you are ever a white person's house, and you see an orange box in their DVD collection, you should say, 'Oh, you have Arrested Development, I love that show!'
 To which you will be offered a glass of wine, and perhaps an invitation to 80s night."
 	<br/><br/>
 	</td>
 </tr><tr>